greenelab/deep-review/all-sections.md

 towards learned features being useful for subtyping within a single disease.
-In a concurrent large-scale analysis of EHR data from 700,000 patients, Miotto et al. [@WrNCJ9sO] used a deep denoising autoencoder architecture applied to the number and co-occurrence of clinical events ("DeepPatient") to learn a representation of patients.
+In a concurrent large-scale analysis of EHR data from 700,000 patients, Miotto et al. [@WrNCJ9sO] used a deep denoising autoencoder architecture applied to the number and co-occurrence of clinical events (DeepPatient) to learn a representation of patients.
 The model was able to predict disease trajectories within one year with over 90% accuracy and patient-level predictions were improved by up to 15% when compared to other methods.
-Razavian et al. [@c6MfDdWP] used a set of 18 common lab tests to predict disease onset using both CNN and LSTM architectures and demonstrated and improvement over baseline regression models.
+Razavian et al. [@c6MfDdWP] used a set of 18 common lab tests to predict disease onset using both CNN and LSTM architectures and demonstrated an improvement over baseline regression models.
 However, numerous challenges including data integration (patient demographics, family history, laboratory tests, text-based patient records, image analysis, genomic data) and better handling of streaming